nhs-england-tools/versioning-reference-template/README.md

-# 🚀 Release Template
+# 🚀 Versioning Reference Template

-This repository demonstrates how to make modern, safe, and automated releases easy to understand and adopt.
+This repository demonstrates how to make modern, safe, and automated versioning easy to understand and adopt.
 It shows how any team can go from a manual, error-prone "version bump and tag" workflow to a fully automated release pipeline that handles versioning, tagging, changelogs, container publishing, and signing - all in a transparent and auditable way.

 The aim is to help engineering teams: